PPF (Pension Protection Fund)

 We’re in full flow with our AF7 Pension Transfers structured study plan now – working toward the CII AF7 exam on 8th October (I’ve just registered for the exam – and you should seriously be thinking about registering for your exam, before too much longer).

-A key part of the exam (and thus our structured study course), is the PPF (Pension Protection Fund).
+Most importantly, a key part of the exam (and thus our structured study course), is the PPF (Pension Protection Fund).
 It’s key for several reasons, not least the fact that under the new rules, a full comparative should be made between the occupational pension protection and any alternative arrangement (which, when comparing the PPF protection with an alternative arrangement, is most likely to be covered by the FSCS – but more on that in a later article).

-FYI: APTA was 12 marks in the April 2019 exam and WILL be asked about in future exams.
+FYI: APTA was 12 marks in the April 2019 exam and WILL be asked about in future exams

 In this blog, I’m going to discuss one specific aspect of PPF, which actually is changing in October 2019: commutation rates (for tax-free-cash lump sums) for members.

-Individuals can choose to draw PPF compensation before normal pension age (NRD), but from age 55, like most other DB pension schemes, the payment levels are actuarially reduced to take account of the fact that compensation will be in payment for longer (these reductions are available on the PPF site here: https://ppf.co.uk/sites/default/files/file-2019-06/early-retirement-factors-2019.pdf
+Individuals can choose to draw PPF compensation before normal pension age (NRD).
+But from age 55, like most other DB pension schemes, the payment levels are actuarially reduced to take account of the fact that compensation will be in payment for longer (these reductions are available on the PPF site here: https://ppf.co.uk/sites/default/files/file-2019-06/early-retirement-factors-2019.pdf

 The same principle applies for commutation of the PPF compensation (whether paid at NRD or earlier), the PPF allows commutation of pension for a tax-free-lump sum (and thus reduced pension).